 More articles Thursday 03 August 2017 12:00pm

-Organisers of the Edinburgh International Book Festival are asking for people to share their special memories of Edinburgh’s Festivals to help create a piece of collective writing celebrating the 70th anniversary of Edinburgh becoming a Festival City.
+We're asking for people to share their special memories of Edinburgh’s Festivals to help create a piece of collective writing celebrating the 70th anniversary of Edinburgh becoming a Festival City.

-In 2017 the Edinburgh International Book Festival is, for the first time ever, expanding beyond the boundaries of Charlotte Square and creating two exciting new venues on the west end of George Street.
+This year, the Book Festival is, for the first time ever, expanding beyond the boundaries of Charlotte Square and creating two exciting new venues on the west end of George Street.
 To mark the 70th anniversary of the Festival City these two new venues, the Bosco Theatre and The Greenhouse, offer new opportunities to look at the relationship the Festival has with the city.
 In addition to the Live Poetry Lab, events being held in these new venues include LitLong Reading the City, writing workshops and drop-in activities for all ages.
 This extension of Charlotte Square Gardens also includes a box office, pop-up bookshop and patio seating area.